Differences and Discrepancies in the Old Testament

 The reference in 2 Kings 6:1 to a building where the sons of prophets sat or lived "before" Elisha may suggest that these groups received some form of training, or at least spiritual leadership from such figures.
 The stories in 1 Kings 20 & 22 suggest that these guilds of prophets were consulted for (or offered) God's opinion on public events".
 [PLACE IN TEXT]

-Continue On To Part 6: Why Jesus is Without Equal
+Continue To Part 6: Comparing Jesus With Other Religious Leaders...
+Why Jesus Is Without Equal

-The claim to authority made by the founders of most religions, is generally based on visions they claim to have had, and/or their own experiences or wisdom.
-However, anyone can claim to be divine, be divinely inspired, or have mystical visions or experiences.
-Additionally, a charismatic or powerful personality, wisdom, humility, compassion, written or spoken eloquence, or even righteousness, is no proof of Divine inspiration.
+The claim to authority made by the founders of most religions is generally based on visions they claim to have had and messages they claim to have received.
+Most incorporate their own ideas and philosophy.
+However, anyone can claim to be divine, be divinely inspired, or have mystical visions or experiences none of these are proof of Divine inspiration.
+Nor is a charismatic or powerful personality, wisdom, humility, compassion, written or spoken eloquence, or even righteousness.
 It seems within the bounds of common sense that if God were to send a messenger/savior to mankind, He would have at least given us some way to distinguish the true messenger from the false (and potentially dangerous) one.
-And, it certainly seems to me that the simplest way to do this would be to tell us about him before hand.
-And so He did.
-Although many details of the Messiah’s birth, life and death were given us by other prophets, Daniel specified EXACTLY when the Messiah would appear. .
-CLICK HEREl
+And, so He did HERE

 Eric Lyons, M.Min.
 Did the Bible Writers Commit Biological Blunders?